-Impacts Summary of key impacts Asse essment Quantitative Qualitative Monetary £m(NPV) (WebTAG Unit A5.1) Accidents Slight reduction in overall accidents due to reduction in car trips.
-Slight reduction in cycle accidents due to transfer of on- road trips to off-road Not quantified as effects will be too sma significant all to be Assumed slight beneficial No Security Personal security will be a design factor in the scheme.
-Overall security will improve due to increase in usage Not quantified as effects will be sm all Assumed slight beneficial No Access to services The availability of an off-road route, well connected with housing, employment, education and Maidstone Town Centre will improve accessibility, especially for low-income groups.
-Effects already calculated as part of usage, though SDI benefits will increase these nositive impact on volung and low-income will increase Moderate beneficial No Affordability Provision of LGF funds and local contribution Local funding committed Neutral Severance Severance will be reduced, especially in the context of natural severance (River Medway) the availability of the path to avoid town centre roads and the crossing under M20 Not quantified, though clearly a positive impact Moderate overall benefit - significant in some cases No Option and non-use values The presence of the pathway will be valued by household members near the route, irrespective of whether they use it Not quantified but anticipated that there moderate benefit will be a Moderate beneficial Public Cost to Broad Transport Budget Capital funds from LGF and Section 106 User benefits 3.085 4.021 Moderate beneficial 3.003 4.785 Pu Indirect Tax Revenues Slight reduction in fuel tax due to reduction in car trips Not quantified Slight cost No
+Impacts Summary of key impacts Assessment Quantitative Qualitative Monetary £'000(NPV) Accidents Slight reduction in overall accidents due to reduction in car trips.
+Slight reduction in cycle accidents due to transfer of on- road trips to off-road Assumed slight beneficial 97.45 Security Personal security will be a design factor in the scheme.
+Overall security will improve due to increase in usage Not quantified as effects will be small Assumed slight beneficial No Access to services The availability of an off-road route well connected with housing, employment, education and Maidstone Town Centre will improve accessibility, especially for low-income groups.
+Effects already calculated as part of usage, though SDI benefits will increase these Not quantified beyond usage calculations, though higher positive impact on young and low-income will increase overall benefit Moderate beneficial No Affordability Provision of LGF funds and local contribution Local funding committed Neutral Severance Severance will be reduced, especially in the context of natural severance (River Medway) the availability of the path to avoid town centre roads and the crossing under M20 Not quantified, though clearly a positive impact Moderate overall benefit - significant in some cases No Option and non-use values The presence of the pathway will be valued by household members near the route, irrespective of whether they use it Not quantified but anticipated that there will be a moderate benefit Moderate beneficial Public Cost to Broad Transport Budget Capital funds from LGF and Section 106 User benefits 2487.14 Pu Indirect Tax Revenues Slight reduction in fuel tax due to reduction in car trips Slight cost -108.66